Geodesic Models with Convexity Shape Prior: Experimental Results

-The quantitative performance of the proposed Elastica-Convexity model as shown in Table~\ref{table_Syntheic} is indeed promising, but insufficient to fully access the ability of the proposed models in finding suitable results under various initial annotations.
-For this purpose, we perform the quantitative comparison of the proposed Elastica-Convexity model to the Graph-Convexity, RandersGeo and classical elastica geodesic models on the Convexity dataset~\cite{gorelick2016convexity}, under different initial annotations.
-The comparison results are presented in Table~\ref{table_HybridAnnotations}.
-In the second column of this table, the scribbles are obtained from the Convexity dataset, augmented with the external scribbles generated from the source point $\fp$.
-In this experiment, the geodesic path-based approaches \emph{do not use} the exterior scribbles from the Convexity dataset for the segmentation process, in contrast with the Graph-Convexity method.
-For each test image, we sample $5$ source points $\fp$ which are evenly distributed at the ground truth contour.
-Each source point together with the scribbles will produce a $\JS$ value, and we take the average of the obtained $5$ $\JS$ values as the \emph{mean accuracy score} for this test image.
-The Ave. and Std. values in this table represent the average and standard deviation of the mean accuracy scores of all the images in the Convexity dataset.
-In the third column of Table~\ref{table_HybridAnnotations}, the tested models are configured in terms of landmark points.
-Similar to the scribbles-based case, we randomly choose $5$ sets of landmark points for each image, where each set is comprised of $5$ points.
-In addition, we take one point as the physical position $p$ of the source point, and manually specify the corresponding angle $\theta_p$.
-One can see that in both annotations, the proposed Elastica-Convexity model obtains the highest mean accuracy scores among all the tested models.
+The performance of the proposed geodesic models with convexity shape prior is indeed promising, as shown in Table~\ref{table_Syntheic}, but insufficient to fully access the ability of the proposed models in finding suitable segmentation contours under various initial annotations.
+For that purpose, we perform the quantitative comparison of the proposed convexity-constrained geodesic models to the Graph-Convexity model, the RandersGeo model and the classical curvature-penalized geodesic models on the Convexity dataset~\cite{gorelick2016convexity}, under different initial annotations, where the comparison results are presented in Table~\ref{table_HybridAnnotations}.
+The evaluation results taking scribbles as initialization for the evaluated models are illustrated in the second column of Table~\ref{table_HybridAnnotations}.
+The scribbles used are obtained from the Convexity dataset, augmented with the additional scribbles generated from the segments $\ray\cap\Omega$, where $p$ is the physical position of the source point $\fp$.
+In contrast with the Graph-Convexity method, the exterior scribbles from the Convexity dataset are \emph{not} used for the evaluated geodesic models.
+For each test image, we sample $5$ source points $\fp$ whose physical positions $p$ are evenly distributed at the ground truth contour.
+Each source point and the scribbles are taken as the initialization to set up a run for each tested model.
+We take the average of the obtained $5$ Jaccard scores, which is referred to as~\emph{mean accuracy score}, for the respective test image.
+The Ave. and Std. values in this table represent the average and standard deviation of the mean accuracy scores of all images in the Convexity dataset.

-In Table~\ref{table_LandmarkPoints}, we show the quantitative comparison with different geodesic models over the Convexity dataset, using the landmark points-based annotation for initialization.
-In this experiment, we perform the segmentation process using $3$ and $4$ points, respectively shown in the second and third columns, to configure the tested models.
-In a test, the used $3$ (or $4$) points are chosen as a subset of the sampled points used in the experiment of Table~\ref{table_HybridAnnotations}.
-Note that the geodesic paths from the model named \emph{Classical Elastica (Edge)}, relying only on the image gradients, are the initial curves for the Classical Elastica model.
-In this table, we also observe that the proposed Elastica-Convexity model outperforms the other compared geodesic models, even when using fewer landmark points.